alessandrorebosio/DB25-farmohouse/README.md

 # 🏡 Farmhouse - Agritourism Management System
-10906 - Academic Year 2024/25, Bachelor's Degree in Computer Science and Engineering, University of Bologna - Cesena Campus
+**10906 - Academic Year 2024/25, Bachelor's Degree in Computer Science and Engineering, University of Bologna - Cesena Campus**

-Instructors: Annalisa Franco
+**Instructors:** Annalisa Franco
-Programming Language: Python
+**Programming Language:** SQL and Phython

 # 📝 Overview
 This project implements a comprehensive database system for managing an agritourism facility.
 The system handles: